Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Water Rail.

 After a single autumn bird in the flood forest on 16 September 2013 and at least four in the same area for a couple of weeks from 10 August 2014, remarkably a pair was found with three chicks on 15 August 2015, just a week after birds were heard calling for the first time.
 Thereafter, from 2016, almost annual in autumn.
 Spring birds less common - singles heard on 25 April 2016 and from 4 April onwards in 2020, two present in early to mid-May.
-Two singing birds also present from 18 April 2021 onwards, breeding presumed.
-One predated by a Marsh Harrier on 16 June 2021.
+Two singing birds also present from 18 April 2021 onwards, breeding presumed, one predated by a Marsh Harrier on 16 June 2021.
+Also presumed to breed in 2024, with occasional calling birds in May and June.

 Moorhen.